Khlement/Youtube_Dashboard/README.md

 **Datasets source**: https://www.kaggle.com/datasets/kenjee/ken-jee-youtube-data

 ## Accessing the Dashboard
-* This project can be accessed local on a local computer
+* This project can be accessed locally on a local computer
 * Download all the required python codes and datasets from this github repo
 * Install streamlit library on local computer
 * On an anaconda prompt or command prompt change directory to the location where you stored the python code and dataset